Harold Liebmann 1895 -1960

 Harold Liebmann working on a watercolor of musicians at Ridgewood Farm, Hannacroix, NY.

-According to his birth certificate, Harold Liebmann was born "Arthur Hans Otto Liebmann" on 7 January 1895, in Leipzig, Germany, to Lutheran parents.
-During his career newspaper articles have listed his place of birth as Holland and Austria, as well as Germany, but these may have been concessions to the climate of the times in which he lived.
-In addition, there is a photo of Liebmann in his photo album, marked "Scala Berlin - 1932" but the name on the photo is imprinted "Harald Livell."
+Harold Liebmann was born "Arthur Hans Otto Liebmann" on 7 January 1895, in Leipzig, Germany.
+During his career, he also went by the name of Harald Livell.
+A photo of Liebmann in one of his photo albums is marked "Scala Berlin - 1932" but the name on the photo is imprinted "Harald Livell."

 Harold as he appears in a Soviet book of great Russian dancers.

-We don't have any verifiable information about Harold's young life, so must rely on what he and his wife, Lola, said.
-There are various clues in newspaper articles and reviews that point to the possibility that he may have graduated from the Leipzig Humboldt Gymnasium and then studied art at the Kunstschule, Weimar.
-If one could place him at the Bauhaus in Weimar following WWI, it would not be a big surprise.
-According to various newspaper stories, Liebmann trained horses in the German Army during WWI.
-This seems plausible based on his interest in horses and his use of horses as a motif in his artwork.
+Contemporary newspaper articles and reviews point to the possibility that Liebmann graduated from the Leipzig Humboldt Gymnasium and then studied art at the Kunstschule, Weimar.
+It is also possible that he studied at the Bauhaus in Weimar following WWI.
+According to newspaper stories, Liebmann trained horses in the German Army during WWI.
+This seems plausible based on his interest in horses and his use of horses as a frequent motif in his artwork.

 Harold Liebmann, "Horses in Pasture," oil with sand on masonite.